If you are one of those who have completed their bachelors in technology and want to work abroad, New Zealand offers some great opportunities.

 You have decided to leave your current employer.
 Write a letter to the employer telling why you are leaving the job.
 In your letter –

-- explaining why you have decided to leave the company.
+- explain why you have decided to leave the company.

 - tell your employer what you have decided to do after leaving the job.